large-scale functional genomics

 Prof. Bellen is an Investigator of the Howard Hughes Medical Institute and Distinguished Service Professor at Baylor College of Medicine (BCM) in the Departments of Molecular and Human Genetics and Neuroscience.One of the world's premier researchers in Drosophila (fruit fly) genetics, Dr. Bellen's group has made major contributions to our understanding of nervous system development, synaptic transmission and mechanisms of neurodgeneration.
 As the head of the Drosophila Gene Disruption Project, his laboratory has developed numerous sophisticated genetic tools and generated tens of thousands of reagents that have transformed Drosophila biology.
 Dr. Bellen's current research focuses on the discovery of new human disease genes and elucidating pathogenic mechanisms of neurodevelopmental and neurodegenerative diseases using fruit flies in collaborations with human geneticists worldwide.
 His lab is the home of the Model Organism Screening Center for the Undiagnosed Diseases Network of the National Institutes of Health.

 Agenda, Day 1

 THURSDAY NOV 12

-Large-scale functional genomics,
+Large-scale functional genomics

-Assessment of functional assays for variant interpretation and guidance on the use of various levels of strength based on assay validation,
+Assessment of functional assays for variant interpretation and guidance on the use of various levels of strength based on assay validation

-Australian experts and assay gold standards for common genetic diseases.
+Assay standards for genetic diseases.

 Agenda, Day 2